Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) High Command personnel within each stated departmental authority may temporarily expand authorized personnel through granting permission, and may set forth individual policies regarding such.*

 15) When an area such as Test Subject Zone or Entity Area is under assault by hostile forces, employees are to be informed of the situation and warned to stay away from the area until properly dealt with.
+This does not include Security and Engineering Personnel.

 *a) If employees refuse to leave the area under assault, they are in violation of this clause and may be subject to punishment.*